Undergraduate Program in Biomedical Engineering

 Education Objectives

-• Our graduates will successfully pursue graduate study or engage in professional development.
+- Our graduates will successfully pursue graduate study or engage in professional development.

-• Graduates will demonstrate leadership and play an active role in advancing their communities.
+- Graduates will demonstrate leadership and play an active role in advancing their communities.

 Learning Outcomes

-• Able to apply engineering design procedures to produce engineering solutions that meet established requirements specifications, taking into account aspects of public health, safety, welfare, and global, cultural, social, environmental, and economic factors.
+- An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-• Able to communicate effectively with diverse audiences
+- Able to communicate effectively with diverse audiences.

 Curriculum